canonical/mlflow-prometheus-exporter/README.md

    Adjust the port mapping (`-p`) and container name (`--name`) as needed.

-### Build Locally ROCK
+### Build Locally Rock
-This repository contains also `rockcraft.yaml` which can be used to build ROCK oci image.
-To build the ROCK follow these steps:
+This repository contains also `rockcraft.yaml` which can be used to build rock oci image.
+To build the rock follow these steps:

 1. Install essential tools
    ```